31 Interview Questions and Expert Tips on How to Answer Them

 Interview questions answers

 When it comes to answers given by candidates during interviews, this is where most candidates go wrong.
 They give answers depending on what they think the interviewer wants to hear, forgetting that their unique selling propositions are what interviewers are actually looking for.
-Providing canned answers during interviews puts off the interviewers as they have heard the same answers over and over in different sessions.
-So how do you as a candidate wow the interview panel with your answers?
+Providing canned answers during interviews puts off the interviewers as they have heard the same answers repeatedly in different sessions.
+So how do you, as a candidate, wow the interview panel with your answers?
 By learning to understand what the question requires of you and customizing it to give the most informed and relevant answer.

 What to note:

 This is an opportunity to blow your professional trumpet.
-Remember to have a practiced elevation pitch ready.
-Your thoughts should flow smoothly and the events you touch on should be in order.
-Remember that your elevation pitch should be in accordance to your CV.
-Discrepancies may raise red flags and the interviewers may think you are lying.
+Remember to have a practised elevation pitch ready.
+Your thoughts should flow smoothly, and the events you touch on should be in order.
+Remember that your elevation pitch should be by your CV.
+Discrepancies may raise red flags, and the interviewers may think you are lying.

-Sample Answer: I am a revenue accountant with professional qualifications ranging from a BCom, CPA6 1 year in internal audit and over 2 years in revenue accounting.
-I am the second in command in the finance department in my current company.
-I handle over 50 client accounts, I am timely on deadlines, very keen on the fine details and also good with customers and supplier relations.
-I am now at a point where I feel my growth in that direction has plateaued, and would value a more challenging environment to expand my career horizons.
+I am a revenue accountant with professional qualifications ranging from a BCom and CPA6, 1 year in internal audits, and over 2 years in revenue accounting.
+At my current company, I am the second in command in the finance department.
+I handle over 50 client accounts, am timely on deadlines, am very keen on fine details, and am good with customer and supplier relations.
+I am now at a point where I feel my growth in that direction has plateaued, and I would value a more challenging environment in which to expand my career horizons.

 What to note:

-The interviewer wants to find first of all help you relax with this question since it is one that is quite easy to answer.
-With this question, the interviewer is trying to expound on your Cv as far as your job experience is concerned.
-They want to find out if the activities you are currently performing are of relevance to the job you are applying for making you best fit for the job as well as whether what you actually mentioned on your Cv is true.
-It is important for you to answer this question concisely but at the same time give the roles you are currently performing as well as some of the achievements that are relevant to the job you are applying for you in relation to what your Cv says about you.
+The interviewer wants to help you relax with this question since it is quite easy to answer.
+With this question, the interviewer is trying to expound on your CV regarding your job experience.
+They want to find out if the activities you are currently performing are relevant to the job you are applying for, making you the best fit for the job, and whether what you mentioned on your CV is true.
+You need to answer this question concisely and give the roles you are currently performing as well as some of the achievements relevant to the job you are applying for in relation to what your CV says about you.

 Sample response of someone applying for a Recruitment Executive position: Currently, I am holding the position of a human resource assistant at Company ‘X’.
-For the past two years, I have been in charge of the recruitment section of the HR department where I am tasked to carry out screening, head-hunting and interviews for various clients on a day to day basis.
-During this period I have been able to introduce more standardized interview and screening tools that have made the recruitment process in the company much more organized and better.
+For the past two years, I have been in charge of the recruitment section of the HR department, where I am tasked to carry out screening, head-hunting and interviews for various clients on a day-to-day basis.
+During this period, I introduced more standardized interview and screening tools that have made the recruitment process in the company much more organized and better.

 3. How did you hear about this position?